Abhishekmishra-17/eb3_Mind-Benders_Queue-using-Linked-List/experiment/aim.md

-## Aim:
-The aim of this expriment is to implement the Queue using Linked list.
+## The aim of this expriment is to implement the Queue using Linked list.